-Allergic reactions to banana vary widely and can include itching of the mouth and throat, hives (uticaria), swelling (angioedema), and wheezing.
-In most cases, symptoms begin within minutes of eating the fruit.
+Allergic reactions to banana vary widely and can include itching of the mouth and throat, an itchy rash (known as hives or urticaria) and swelling of the skin (known as angioedema).
+In rare cases there can be narrowing of the throat, wheezing and even collapse.
+In most cases, symptoms begin within seconds or minutes of eating the fruit.

-We advise that anyone who suspects that they or their child has banana allergy should see their GP and request a referral to an allergy clinic.
-Skin prick tests and blood tests may be performed as part of a diagnosis.
+We strongly advise anyone who suspects they or their child has a banana allergy to see their GP and request a referral to an NHS allergy clinic.

 Managing banana allergy

-See the Latex allergy – the facts Factsheet in the Non-food allergens factsheets section.
+See the factsheet on Latex allergy: the facts in the Non-food allergens factsheets section.

-All the information we produce is evidence based or follows expert opinion and is checked by our expert Clinical and research reviewers.
-If you wish to know the sources we used in producing any of our information products, please let us know, and we will gladly supply details.
+All the information we produce is evidence-based or follows expert opinion and is checked by our clinical and research reviewers.
+If you wish to know the sources we used in producing any of our information products, please contact email@example.com and we will gladly supply details.